rochagbriel/simple-js-app/README.md

 # PokéDex

-A small web application with HTML, CSS, and JavaScript that loads data from an external API and allows you to view the data points in detail.
+A small web application with HTML, CSS, JavaScript and Bootstrap that loads data from an external API and allows you to view the data points in detail.
 It is a simulation of the Pokédex from the Pokémon cartoon.

 ## Technologies Used

-This website was built using HTML, CSS, JavaScript which uses an external API.
+This website was built using HTML, CSS, JavaScript, Bootstrap which uses an external API.

 ## Features